James Cameron: 1978–1989: Career beginnings and rise to prominence

 After Aliens, Cameron and Gale Anne Hurd decided to make The Abyss, a story about oil-rig workers who discover strange intelligent life in the ocean.
 Based on an idea which Cameron had conceived of during high school, the film was initially budgeted at $41 million, although it ran considerably over this amount.
 It starred Ed Harris, Mary Elizabeth Mastrantonio and Michael Biehn.
-The production process began in the Cayman Islands and in South Carolina, inside the building of an unfinished nuclear power plant with two huge water tanks.
+The production process began in the Cayman Islands and in South Carolina, in two huge water tanks "reclaimed from" an unfinished nuclear power plant.
 The cast and crew recall Cameron's dictatorial behavior, and the filming of water scenes which were mentally and physically exhausting.
 Upon the film's release, The Abyss was praised for its special effects, and earned $90 million at the worldwide box office.
-The Abyss received four Academy Award nominations and won Best Visual Effects.
+The Abyss received four Academy Award nominations, and won Best Visual Effects.